“The great sages affirm that mala or impurity is ignorance and the cause for Saṁsāra -Transmigration - to sprout.”||

-The word Saṁsāra is generally translated as "Transmigration."
-Broadly speaking, it refers to the journey from one body to the next, life after life.
-It is like a great wheel in which all limited beings spin and spin, constantly seeking pleasure and avoiding pain at all costs.
+Saṁsāra is generally translated as "Transmigration".
+In general speaking, it refers to journey from one body to the next one, life after life.
+It is like a big wheel in which all limited beings turn round and round, the whole time seeking pleasure and avoiding pain at all costs.

-Example, a conditioned being has a continuous flow of thoughts during wakefulness, and due to his identification with almost all of them, he experiences various moods.
-One moment he is happy, the next he is sad, and so on.
-This is true bondage, and the root cause for its emergence is Āṇavamala.
-Thus, Āṇavamala or primordial impurity is merely ignorance of one’s essential nature and the cause for Transmigration to appear.
+For example, a conditioned being has a flow of continuous thoughts during wakefulness, and, because of his identification with practically all of them, he experiences different moods.
+Now he is glad, later he is sad, etc. This is bondage indeed, and the root cause for it to emerge is Āṇavamala.
+So, Āṇavamala or primordial impurity is merely ignorance of one's own essential nature and the cause for Transmigration to appear.

-In this second aphorism we are currently studying, Āṇavamala is that limited or contracted knowledge which is bondage, of course.
-Thus, the present aphorism synthetically defines Āṇavamala. Āṇavamala is of two kinds:
+In this second aphorism we are studying right now, Āṇavamala is that limited or contracted knowledge which is bondage, of course.
+Thus, the present aphorism defines Āṇavamala synthetically. Āṇavamala is of two sorts:

 1. Pauruṣa